bgd-labs/aave-proposals-v3/src/20240122_AaveV3Optimism_GauntletRecommendationForMAIMIMATICDeprecationPhase2/GauntletRecommendationForMAIMIMATICDeprecationPhase2.md

 ## Simple Summary

-A proposal to make parameter changes on Aave Optimism v3.
+A proposal for MAI / MIMATIC deprecation on Aave Optimism v3.
 For more details, see the full forum post [here](https://governance.aave.com/t/arfc-gauntlet-recommendation-for-mai-mimatic-deprecation-phase-2/15957).

 ## Motivation